Work on a Work Order

 4. You may need to select a variable from a list, which corresponds with your observation.

 5. If you see an asterisk (*) next to a checklist line, it means the check is mandatory, and you must fill out the line to register the checklist line as completed.
-If notes are also mandatory, you will see the text 'Notes are mandatory*' in which case you need to make notes before you can register the checklist line as completed.

 Validate Checklist Lines before Completing Work